neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 - [ ] Understand events and how to use `addEventListener`
 - [ ] Get to know the JS console, work with `console.log()` / `console.clear()`

-## Arrival: Motivate students and prepare them for the topic
+## Arrival: Motivate students and prepare them for today's topic(s)

 > 💡 Get dynamic... ;)